yasirms/elasticsearchcluster/README.md

 # Elastic Search Cluster on Google Kubernetes Engine

-This project is to demonstrate how to build a Elasticsearch Cluster on Kubernetes.
+This project demonstrates how to build a Elasticsearch Cluster on Kubernetes.

 ## Cluster Design
 The Google Cloud Kubernetes engine has been used to create Kubernetes Cluster.
-The Cluster is managed by Google cloud.
+The Kubernetes cluster is Google cloud managed cluster.
 There are 4 nodes that have been provisioned as part of cluster configuration.
-This provisioning has to be done manually, though Terraform or some other DevOps tool can be used to provision the kubernetes clusters.
+This provisioning has to be done manually, though Terraform or some other DevOps tool can be used to provision the Kubernetes clusters.

+The Elasticsearch Cluster has following configuration:

 2 Nodes will work as Elasticsearch Master
 2 Nodes will work as Data and Client nodes

-2 nodes will be labeled as master and 2 nodes will be labeled data-client.
+2 nodes will be labeled as master and 2 nodes will be labeled as data-client.
 This will help in scheduling master, data and client pods on the desired nodes.

 Use below commands to label 2 nodes as master nodes: